 |Union||Removes any duplicate rows.|

 |Inner Join||Matches rows from Table1 with rows in Table2, and allows the user to retrieve records that show a relationship in both the tables.
 Inner join produces a set of data that matches both Table1 and Table2.|

 |Left Join||Allows users to select rows that match from both the left and right tables, plus all the rows from the left table (table 1).
 This means only those rows from table2 that intersect with table1, appear in the result set.|

 |Right Join||Allows users to select rows that match from both the left and right tables, plus all the rows from the right table (table 2).
 This means that only those rows from table 1 that intersect with table 2, appear in the result set.|

 |Full Join||Allows users to select rows that match from both the tables along with the rows that do not match any row in the other table.|

 To create a dataset in Wyn Enterprise - Resource Portal, follow these steps.

 - On the Resource Portal, navigate to Create (+) > Create Dataset.

-- Select the data source, say AutoInsuranceData from the available data sources and click OK.
+- Select the data source, say AutoInsuranceData from the available data sources, and click OK.
 You see the tree view of the selected data source and the data tables and fields contained in the data source.

 - Drop a Table (Sheet1) on Relationships.
 You can view the data in the added table by selecting Preview.
 You can add single or multiple tables from the data source.

 Let us add another table (Sheet2).
 While you are dropping the second table, define set the relationship to either Union or Join.
 In our case, let the relation be Join.
 You see a join condition is already defined.
 You can modify the condition as required.
-Note that condition field type should be correct.
+Note that the condition field type should be correct.

 Let us keep the default join condition, which is Inner Join: CSAT of sheet 1 matches CSAT of Sheet2.